John Twelve Hawks: Against Authority

 On August 20, 2014, John Twelve Hawks released a free non-fiction book called Against Authority: Freedom and the Rise of the Surveillance States.
 The book is dedicated to novelist Thomas Pynchon.
 An excerpt from Against Authority was published on Salon.

 Against Authority begins with a personal description of the neurological experiments performed on Hawks when he was a child and states that all of us have the ability to reject the “right” of those in power to control our lives.
 Hawks describes how the reaction of governments to the September 11 attacks led to the Patriot Act in the United States and the proliferation of Closed-circuit television cameras in London.
 He references his 2006 essay "How We Live Now" that was his first published reaction to these systematic attacks on privacy.

 The book explains how the Total Information Awareness program developed by John Poindexter at the U.S. Defense Advanced Research Projects Agency (DARPA) led to the expansion of the National Security Agency and the revelations of Edward Snowden.
 Hawks criticizes the assumption of “mass surveillance” strategies against terrorism and shows how “trickle down surveillance” has spread to small towns and developing countries.

 Hawks believes that surveillance technology has given those in power a crucial tool for social control.
 He describes how the culture of surveillance is used to track citizens for commercial reasons and gives examples of how people are now routinely watched at work.
 In the conclusion, he advocates a strategy of “parallel lives” that allows people to exist in the digital world while protecting their private actions and thoughts.

+Certainty

+In April 2026, Twelve Hawks published Certainty, his first novel in more than a decade.
+Set in a near-future, post-pandemic United States in which artificial intelligence, predictive algorithms, robots, and virtual reality have become integrated into everyday life, the novel follows several intersecting storylines.
+Ten-year-old orphan Kate Noland flees her foster home after an algorithm predicts that within thirty days she will either be killed or become a killer.
+Accompanied by Zeno, an artificial-intelligence-powered talking stuffed seal, Kate travels toward New York City while other storylines involve the murder of a designer of humanoid robots and the disappearance of a young man immersed in a virtual-reality environment.

+The novel received generally positive reviews.
+Booklist called it a "magnificent novel" and a "brilliant examination of the way our future might play out."
+Library Journal praised its "detailed worldbuilding, intricate plotlines, and realistic characters," concluding that the novel would appeal to readers of George Orwell and Michael Crichton.
+Kirkus Reviews praised Kate as "one of the more appealing preteens to appear in recent dystopian fiction" and concluded that readers both skeptical of and enthusiastic about artificial intelligence would find much to enjoy in the novel.
+Bookreporter described Certainty as "gripping, intricately plotted and delightfully imaginative" and characterized it as an examination of the increasingly blurred boundary between humans and machines.